Cortez Masto is the junior senator from Nevada and is a Democrat. She has served since Jan 3, 2017. Cortez Masto is next up for reelection in 2022.

 Jan 20, 2017.
 Nomination Confirmed 88/11.

-From Jan 2017 to May 2017, Cortez Masto missed 0 of 132 roll call votes, which is 0.0%.
-This is better than the median of 1.4% among the lifetime records of senators currently serving.
+From Jan 2017 to Jul 2018, Cortez Masto missed 10 of 487 roll call votes, which is 2.1%.
+This is on par with the median of 1.5% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|